DataDog/datadog-agent/Dockerfiles/manifests/aws/tf/README.md

 ### Setup on an already provisioned Cluster

-Get the kubectl command and aws-iam-authenticator command Get the kubeconfig file form someone and put it somewhere Get the aws credentials and put them in ~/.aws/credentials
+Get the kubectl command and aws-iam-authenticator command Get the kubeconfig file from someone and put it somewhere Get the aws credentials for the lupulus AWS account and put them in ~/.aws/credentials.

 > export KUBECONFIG=<path_to_kubeconfig>